-- Current Statistics Status Enable or Disable.
+- Current Statistics Status Enabled or Disabled.
 The default value is disabled.
 To enable, click the Enable button.
 If disabled, the function of DoS protection in Security settings will disabled. - Packets Statistics Interval (5-60) The default value is 10.
 Select a value between 5 and 60 seconds in the pull-down list.
-The Packets Statistic interval indicates the time section of the packets statistic. - Sorted Rules - Choose how displayed statistics are sorted.
+The Packets Statistic interval indicates the time section of the packets statistic.
+Select the Auto-refresh checkbox to refresh automatically.
+You can also click the Refresh button to refresh immediately. - Sorted Rules Choose how displayed statistics are sorted.